KSPModdingLibs/KSPCommunityFixes/README.md

 - **PersistentIConfigNode** [KSP 1.8.0 - 1.12.3]<br/>Disabled by default, you can enable it with a MM patch.
 Implement `IConfigNode` members marked as `[Persistent]` serialization support when using the `CreateObjectFromConfig()`, `LoadObjectFromConfig()` and `CreateConfigFromObject()` methods.
 Also implements `Guid` serialization support for those methods.
 - **ReflectionTypeLoadExceptionHandler** [KSP 1.8.0 - 1.12.3]<br/>Patch the BCL `Assembly.GetTypes()` method to always handle (gracefully) an eventual `ReflectionTypeLoadException`.
 Since having an assembly failing to load is a quite common scenario, this ensure such a situation won't cause issues with other plugins.
 Those exceptions are logged (but not re-thrown), and detailed information about offending plugins is shown on screen during loading so users are aware there is an issue with their install.
 This patch is always enabled and has no entry in `Settings.cfg`.
 - **[DepartmentHeadImage](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/47)** [KSP 1.8.0 - 1.12.3]<br/> Fix administration building custom departement head image not being used when added by a mod.
+- **[ModUpgradePipeline](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/91)** [KSP 1.8.0 - 1.12.3]<br/>This will save mod versions in sfs and craft files, and use those versions for mods' SaveUpgradePipeline scripts so that mods can handle their own upgrade versioning using native KSP tools instead of having to always run their upgrade scripts.

 #### Stock configs tweaks
 - **[ManufacturerFixes](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/62)**<br/>Fix a bunch of stock parts not having manufacturers, add icons for the stock "Stratus Corporation" and "LightYear Tire Company" and two new agents, "FreeFall Parachutes" and "Clamp-O-Tron".